 An AP MLD may transmit an individually addressed MMPDU that is a Deauthentication frame or a Disassociation frame to any non-AP STA affiliated with the non-AP MLD subject to additional constraints (see 35.3.7 (Link management)).

-An MLD may transmit an individually addressed MMPDU that is a Class 3 frame that is intended for an associated MLD through any STA affiliated with the associated MLD with a setup link subject to additional constraints (see 35.3.7 (Link management)).
+An MLD may transmit an individually addressed MMPDU that is a Class 3 frame that is intended for an associated MLD to any STA affiliated with the associated MLD operating on a setup link through an STA affiliated with the MLD operating on the setup link(#12646) subject to additional constraints (see 35.3.7 (Link management)).

 35.3.14.2 Identification of the Intended STA

-Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and that is intended for one or more STA(s)50 affiliated with the associated MLD with setup link(s)50 shall follow the below procedure:
+Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and that is intended for one STA(#12650) affiliated with the associated MLD operating on an(#12646) enabled(#14046) link(#12650) shall follow the below procedure:

-If the individually addressed MMPDU is transmitted to another STA (other than the intended STA(s)50) affiliated with the associated MLD with a setup link46, then the individually addressed MMPDU shall include MLO Link Information element that identifies the intended link(s)50 of the MMPDU as the last element but before the Vendor Specific element(s) (if present).
+If the individually addressed MMPDU is transmitted to another STA (other than the intended STA(#12650)) affiliated with the associated MLD operating on a setup link through an STA affiliated with the MLD operating on the setup link(#12646), then the individually addressed MMPDU shall include MLO Link Information element that identifies the intended link(#12650) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).

-Otherwise, the individually addressed MMPDU may include MLO Link Information element that identifies the intended link(s)50 of the MMPDU as the last element but before the Vendor Specific element(s) (if present).
+Otherwise, the individually addressed MMPDU may include MLO Link Information element that identifies the intended link(#12650) of the MMPDU as the last element but before the Vendor Specific element(s) (if present).

 NOTE—If the MLO Link Information element is not present in the individually addressed MMPDU, the individually addressed MMPDU cannot be retransmitted to different STA as described in the first bullet above.